-Factors which pose risks to health The presence of one or more risk factors, alongside a clurish to the child's wellbeing and should flag the need for f The following risk factors can impact on children and far ilies and the caregiving environment: Child and family risk factors inattention to developmental health needs/poor diet family violence, current or past disadvantaged community mental health issue or disorder, current or past (including colf harm and quiaida attempts) • racism (including self-harm and suicide attempts)alcohol/substance abuse, current or past, addictive recent refugee experience behaviours Parent risk factors disability or complex medical needs eg. intellectual or physical disability, acquired brain injury parent/carer under 20 years or under 20 years at birth of first child newborn, prematurity, low birth weight, chemically dependent, foetal alcohol syndrome, feeding/ lack of willingness or ability to prioritise child's needs above own sleeping/settling difficulties, prolonged and frequent crying rejection or scapegoating of child unsafe sleeping practices for infants eg. side or harsh, inconsistent discipline, neglect or abuse tummy sleeping, ill-fitting mattress, cot cluttered with pillows, bedding, or soft toys which can cover inadequate supervision of child or emotional enmeshment infant's face, co-sleeping with sibling or with parent who is on medication, drugs/alcohol or smokes, single parenting/multiple partners using other unsafe sleeping place such as a couch, or exposure to cigarette smoke inadequate antenatal care or alcohol/substance abuse during pregnancy disorganised or insecure attachment relationship (child does not seek comfort or affection from caregivers when in need) Wider factors that influence positive outcomes developmental delay sense of belonging to home, family, community and history of neglect or abuse, state care, child death a strong cultural identity or placement of child or siblings pro-social peer group separations from parents or caregivers positive parental expectations, home learning environment and opportunities at major life parent, partner, close relative or sibling with a history of assault, prostitution or sexual offences transitions experience of intergenerational abuse/trauma access to child and adult focused services eg. health, mental health, maternal and child health, compounded or unresolved experiences of loss and grief early intervention, disability, drug and alcohol, family support, family preservation, parenting education, chaotic household/lifestyle/problem gambling recreational facilities and other child and family support and therapeutic services poverty, financial hardship, unemployment accessible and affordable child care and high quality social isolation (family, extended family, community and cultural isolation) preschool programs inadequate housing/transience/homelessness inclusive community neighbourhoods/settings apprice system's understanding of periods lack of stimulation and learning opportunities, disengagement from school, truanting service system's understanding of neglect and abuse.
+The presence of one or more risk factors, alongside a cluster of trauma indicators, may greatly increase the risk to the child's wellbeing and should flag the need for further child and family assessment.

+The following risk factors can impact on children and families and the caregiving environment:

+Child and family risk factors

+- · family violence, current or past - mental health issue or disorder, current or past (including self-harm and suicide attempts) - alcohol/substance abuse, current or past, addictive behaviours - disability or complex medical needs eg. intellectual or physical disability, acquired brain injury - newborn, prematurity, low birth weight, chemically dependent, foetal alcohol syndrome, feeding/ sleeping/settling difficulties, prolonged and frequent crying - unsafe sleeping practices for infants eg. side or tummy sleeping, ill-fitting mattress, cot cluttered with pillows, bedding, or soft toys which can cover infant's face, co-sleeping with sibling or with parent who is on medication, drugs/alcohol or smokes, using other unsafe sleeping place such as a couch, or exposure to cigarette smoke - disorganised or insecure attachment relationship (child does not seek comfort or affection from caregivers when in need) - developmental delay - history of neglect or abuse, state care, child death or placement of child or siblings - separations from parents or caregivers - parent, partner, close relative or sibling with a history of assault, prostitution or sexual offences - experience of intergenerational abuse/trauma - compounded or unresolved experiences of loss and grief - chaotic household/lifestyle/problem gambling - poverty, financial hardship, unemployment - social isolation (family, extended family, community and cultural isolation) - inadequate housing/transience/homelessness - lack of stimulation and learning opportunities, disengagement from school, truanting